Tanvir-Legend/PhoneInfoTool/README.md

 cd number_location

-nano test.py < Then add the number with country code in the number the save >
+nano test.py < Then add the number with country code in the number then save >

 python phonenumber_sp&coun.py